Best Banks in Canada 2022

 Manulife Bank

 Manulife Bank is a wholly-owned subsidiary of The Manufacturers Life Insurance Company.
-It was established in 1993 and offers chequing, savings, mortgages, loans, and investment accounts.
-While Manulife’s chequing accounts don’t have monthly fees, you do need to keep a minimum account balance of $1,000 in order to enjoy free banking service.
-Manulife also offers a 0.15% interest rate on their Advantage Account, which is basically a hybrid savings/chequing model.
+Just don’t be confused by its origins - it is a bank, and offers chequing, savings, mortgages, loans, and investment accounts.
+You won’t need to pay any monthly fees, but keep at least $1,000 in your account to avoid paying for deposits and transfers.
+Manulife also offers a 2.15% interest rate on their Advantage Account, which is basically a hybrid savings/chequing model.

 Account holders also have access to over 3,500 surcharge-free ATMs across Canada through The Exchange Network.